constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 It has to be considered first that we don't know in advance the topology of the domain, so we cannot divide the search space a priori.

-- <span class="question_hypothesis">Collect the seed URLs and divide them between the query engines</span>:
+- **Collect the seed URLs and divide them between the query engines**:
 The advantage of this strategy is the communication between the engines is minimal, at the start or at a moment when we have a large number of URLs we let the engines execute the query on their own and at the stopping condition, the engine share their results.
 The limitation of this strategy is that we don't consider if the data sources discoverable inside the seed URLs overlaps.

-- <span class="question_hypothesis">Set the reachability criteria of each engine so that they cannot or are less likely to have overlapping search field</span>:
+- **Set the reachability criteria of each engine so that they cannot or are less likely to have overlapping search field**:
 The advantage of this strategy is, like the first one, the communication between engines is low.
 However, unlike the previous one, there is a mechanism to avoid redundant calculations.
-By doing so, the query engines have a lookup policy that restricts links visited by others.
+The query engines have a lookup policy that restricts links visited by others.
 For example, the engines might be responsible for a specific semantic section of the domain, e.g.: cities in geospatial query.
 The limitation of this strategy is that the criteria might have to be changed depending on the executed query and the type of dataset from which we expect to find results.

-- <span class="question_hypothesis">Use a global link queue shared between all the query engines</span>:
+- **Use a global link queue shared between all the query engines**:
 The advantage of this strategy is that it's a simple way to avoid redundant calculations as all engines have the same link queue.
 Every engine can then execute the query on their own with no consideration for redundancy.
 Another possibility would be to let one peer do the join operation while the other peers handle the traversal and